Jahidsheikh09/whatsapp-chat-clone/README.md

 - Empty chats: ensure you’re logged in and MongoDB is reachable (`MONGO_URI`)
 - Socket errors: check server console, firewall, and port conflicts
 - Time drift: delivery/seen rely on server processing; ensure server is running

+If messages show only on the sender side:
+- Verify both clients connect to the same backend URL for both REST and sockets (`VITE_SERVER_URL` and `VITE_API_URL`).
+- Ensure the server logs show sockets joining rooms on connect and via `chat:join`.
+- Confirm `CLIENT_URL` includes your client origin.

+## Deployment
+- Deploy the server (Node/Express) to a platform like Render, Railway, or Vercel Functions with WebSockets support.
+- Set `MONGO_URI` to your Atlas URI, `JWT_SECRET` to a strong value, and `CLIENT_URL` to your deployed frontend origin.
+- Build the client (`npm run build`) and deploy the `client/dist` output to a static host (Vercel/Netlify/S3+CloudFront).

+## Roadmap / Optional Features
+- File and image upload in chat (store as message.media)
+- Notifications for unread messages
+- Emoji picker and reactions
+- Message search and pagination

 ## Notes
 - This project focuses on readability; production hardening (rate limits, input validation, refresh tokens, file uploads, media, etc.) can be added as needed.